 Weeks interned with the company from June 2020 to August 2020 with ACCI superintendent Jeff Stemple.
 During which he worked on road projects on Highway 351 in Cross City, Florida, U.S. 129 in Bell, Florida and Newberry Road in Newberry, Florida.

 The twenty-year-old said he enjoyed seeing how all aspects of the road construction process worked.
-From tearing the road apart, to putting in different lifts of asphalt to put the road back together, he appreciated the entire course of infrastructure construction and roadway rehabilitation.
+From tearing the road apart, to putting in different lifts of asphalt to put it back together, he appreciated all areas of infrastructure construction and roadway rehabilitation.

 “Every day I learned something different,” he said.